Scopus, ORCID, Research Fish, Google Scholar, MathSciNet, and zbMATH

 The easiest way to populate your ORCID database is to link it to your Scopus ID so that any Scopus updates will automatically move across.
 Linking Scopus to ORCID is easy: just follow the instructions given here.

 The benefit of having an ORCID account is that it ties into Symplectic which is used to maintain REF data, and also ties into ResearchFish which is used by EPSRC for research outcomes.
+It will also be used by the Bodleian to uniquely identify individuals in ORA, the Oxford Research Archive.

 ResearchFish is the system used to report research "outcomes" to EPSRC.